szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 ____

-If you want to know more about Pachyderm, [here's a post][1] I wrote a while back comparing Pachyderm to Airflow:
+If you want to know more about Pachyderm, [here's a post][1] I wrote a while back comparing Pachyderm to Airflow.

 ____